top of page

 Every journey begins with putting your boots on.

-Before the new role.
+Before the meeting, the difficult conversation, a new role.

 Before the decision that shifts something.

-Putting on boots.
+Just putting on boots.

 Opening a notebook.